Chapter Seventeen III

 “I think you’ll like this one.”

-Within the hour we are dead to the world, Janah curled on my tummy, the air conditioner humming softly, one more perspective freshened; maybe even a few, the guys who watched me play with Billy won't forget.
+Within the hour we are dead to the world, Janah curled on my tummy, the air conditioner humming softly, one more attitude adjusted; maybe even a few, the guys who watched me play with Billy won't forget.